ICME-Lab/zkEngine_dev/README.md

 ### Batched mode

-Batched mode should be used when you have a lot of opcodes to prove.
-(Ex: 10,000 opcodes).
-Batched mode will batch the opcodes into 10 steps, for example a 10,000 opcode WASM, when being proven each step of NIVC will prove 1,000 opcodes.
-The memory consisteny checks will also be batched into 10 steps.
+Batched mode should be used when you have a large number of opcodes to prove (e.g., 10,000 opcodes).
+In batched mode, the opcodes are divided into 10 steps.
+For example, a 10,000-opcode WASM will be proven in 10 steps, with each step of NIVC proving 1,000 opcodes.
+The memory consistency checks will also be batched into 10 steps.

 ```rust
   use std::path::PathBuf;